Before Gameday

 Can we run dual referees instead of a club linesperson?+

-NO DUALS on USSF Games (any Recreational, Youth Travel or Adult league sports/levels.
-Scholastic assignments SAY “scholastic” in the arbiter assignment and do, under certain instances, allowed.
-THIS IS IMPORTANT FOR LEGAL REASONS CONCERNING YOUR LIABILITY!
-NO DUALS ON USSF MATCHS (Sports that have “youth”, “recreational” or “adult” in their names).
-YOU NEED A CLUB LINE (ask the coach to provide a spectator to run the line with a flag and indicate when the ball is out of bounds- ONLY- a club line cannot call offsides.
+No duals on USSF Games, including any recreational, youth travel or adult league sports/levels.
+Scholastic assignments say “scholastic” in the Arbiter assignment and do, under certain instances, allow this.** THIS IS IMPORTANT FOR LEGAL REASONS CONCERNING YOUR LIABILITY!** NO DUALS ON USSF MATCHS You need a clubline (ask the coach to provide a spectator to run the line with a flag and indicate when the ball is out of bounds.

 A USSF certified official acting as a club line will be paid by CVSRA.
 Remember to fill out a crew change report when doing your arbiter game report after the match.